 Fluoride Varnish: What Parents Need to Know

-Fluoride varnish is a dental treatment that can help prevent tooth decay, slow it down, or stop it from getting worse.
-Fluoride varnish is made with fluoride, a mineral that can strengthen tooth enamel (outer coating on teeth).
-Keep in mind that fluoride varnish treatments cannot completely prevent cavities.
-Fluoride varnish treatments can best help prevent decay when a child is also brushing using the right amount of toothpaste with fluoride, flossing regularly, getting regular dental care, drinking tap water with fluoride, and eating a healthy diet.
+Fluoride varnish is a liquid medication that is painted on the teeth to help prevent, slow down, or stop tooth decay from getting worse.
+Fluoride is a mineral that can strengthen tooth enamel, the outer coating of the teeth.
+Fluoride varnish treatments work best when your child also brushes 2 times each day using the right amount of toothpaste with fluoride, gets regular dental care, and drinks water with fluoride, and eating a healthy diet.

 Is Fluoride Varnish Safe?

-Fluoride varnish is safe and used by dentists and doctors all over the world to help prevent tooth decay in children.
-Only a small amount is used, and hardly any fluoride is swallowed.
-It is quickly applied and hardens.
+Fluoride varnish is safe and effective!
+It is used by dentists and doctors all over the world to help prevent tooth decay in children.
+Only a small amount is needed, so very little fluoride can be swallowed.
+It is applied and hardens quickly.
 Then it is brushed off after 4 to 12 hours.
-Some brands of fluoride varnish make teeth look yellow.
+Some brands of fluoride varnish make teeth look yellow when first brushed on.
 Other brands make teeth look dull.
-However, the color of your child’s teeth will return to normal after the fluoride varnish is brushed off.
-Most children like the taste.
+However, the color of your child’s teeth returns to normal after the next tooth brushing.
+It comes in lots of flavors, and most children like the taste.

 How is Fluoride Varnish Put on the Teeth?

 Fluoride varnish is painted on the top and sides of each tooth with a small brush.
 It is sticky but hardens once it comes in contact with saliva.
-Your child may feel the hardened varnish with his tongue but will not be able to lick the varnish off.
+Your child may feel the hardened varnish with her tongue but will not be able to lick the varnish off.
 It does not hurt when the varnish is applied.
-Fortunately, brushing on the varnish takes only a few minutes.
+Fortunately, putting varnish on takes only a few minutes.

 Visit HealthyChildren.org – Fluoride Varnish: What Parents Need to Know for more information from the American Academy of Pediatrics (AAP) about fluoride varnish and oral health.